 - Lead counsel for a multinational engineering and construction company regarding an offshore oil & gas project dispute with respect to subsea flow line issues.
-The dispute is pending and subject to ad hoc arbitration under the UNCITRAL Arbitration Rules (1976) before a three member international arbitration panel.

 - Lead counsel for a multinational engineering and construction company regarding an onshore gas-to-liquids project located in Africa with an original value of approximately $1.7 billion value.
 Assisted the client in obtaining a change order in the amount of approximately $250 million.
 Thereafter, assisted the client in converting the contract from a lump sum pricing structure to a cost reimbursable structure.

 - Lead counsel for one of the world’s largest construction companies for the negotiation of the first natural gas pipeline project located in the Commonwealth of Puerto Rico.
 This is the first of several planned pipeline projects intended to diversify the fuel supply to the island’s electric generating facilities.
 This matter included negotiating the terms and conditions of a turnkey engineering, procurement, construction and finance (EPCF) contract with the Puerto Rico Electric Power Authority.
 Responsibilities included advising on the initial tender, including the submission of qualifications to the form of the contract included with the tender package, and negotiating the EPCF contract and all ancillary agreements (including letters of credit, scope of work, and payment security) over a period of approximately four months.
 Additional responsibilities included hiring and coordinating local counsel on all local law questions, including real estate and sales taxes, rights of way, governmental authority, environmental matters, engineering licensing law and procurement matters.